 Smart Controls

 Smart controls can make a continuous run drain feed dehumidifier much easier to manage, especially if you want to adjust humidity without walking over to the unit.
-You can check and change settings through a mobile app, so you stay in control from anywhere.
+You can check and change settings through a mobile app, so you stay in control from another room.
 If you already use a smart home system, look for voice compatibility with Alexa or Google Assistant for hands-free commands.
 Real-time humidity readings help you see exactly how your space is performing, so you can fine-tune settings fast.
 Programmable timers and schedules let you automate when the unit runs, matching your routine.
 Features like auto-restart after power outages and built-in humidity algorithms also keep conditions steady, so you don’t have to keep making manual adjustments.

 Energy Efficiency